pypa/packaging.python.org/source/index.rst

 to learn more about Python packaging.
 It provides step-by-step information about the essential tools and concepts of installing and packaging Python projects:

-* :doc:`tutorial on installing packages <tutorials/installing-packages>`
+* :doc:`tutorial on Installing Packages <tutorials/installing-packages>`
-* :doc:`tutorial on managing application dependencies <tutorials/managing-dependencies>`
+* :doc:`tutorial on Managing Application Dependencies <tutorials/managing-dependencies>`
   in a version controlled project
-* :doc:`tutorial on packaging and distributing <tutorials/packaging-projects>`
+* :doc:`tutorial on Packaging and Distributing <tutorials/packaging-projects>`
   your projects

 The :doc:`Basics of Installation <basics>` discusses the methods of installing a Python package for different use cases, such as web, scientific applications, devops, and more.
-New developers are encouraged to read this section before the :doc:`tutorial on installing packages <tutorials/installing-packages>`.
+New developers are encouraged to read this section before the :doc:`tutorial on Installing Packages <tutorials/installing-packages>`.

 Intermediate to advanced Python developers interested in creating a Python package will benefit from reviewing the :doc:`Overview of Python Packaging <overview>`